 NOTE: See step 3 for alternate method, I made this again today and roasted the carrots, parsnips and turnip.
 By roasting these vegetables it added another layer of flavor to the soup.
 Making it either way is delicious!

-flavorful chicken or vegetable stock (preferably homemade)
+flavorful chicken or vegetable stock or water (preferably homemade)

 medium size potatoes (I like yukon gold) peeled and quartered

 carrots peeled, cleaned and chopped into large chunks)

 medium turnip peeled, cleaned and cut into quarters